-Greater Portland Inc and the Technology Association of Oregon invite you to participate in the region’s first ever mobility tech challenge.
-The Greater Portland Tech Challenge pairs tech firms with transit agencies, governments, community groups, established firms and other organizations in the Greater Portland region to explore technology solutions to mobility challenges.
+In February 2018, Greater Portland Inc and the Technology Association of Oregon gathered public and private partners together for the region’s first mobility tech challenge.
+The Greater Portland Tech Challenge paired 18 tech firms and transit agencies, governments, community groups and established firms to explore technology solutions to mobility challenges.

-Agencies: Need help with last mile connections?
-What about bridging the digital divide to bring mobility options to under-represented residents?
-Need help with data collection, visualization and coordination?
-Wondering how autonomous vehicles will integrate into existing transportation networks?
+Agencies explored mobility challenges like last mile connections, the digital divide to bring mobility options to under-represented residents, data collection, visualization and coordination and autonomous vehicle integration into existing transportation networks.

 Rules of the road

-Each agency/city/organization will present at least one mobility challenge to an audience of the region’s technology firms.
+On February 28, each agency/city/organization will present at least one mobility challenge to an audience of the technology firms.
 Each tech firm will pitch a solution back to the audience of agencies.
 You’ll learn something about the challenge(s) you’re grappling with and about the level of public sector interest in that private challenge.
-Then, everyone will cast votes to indicate who they would like to follow up with in the afternoon breakout session.
+Then, everyone will cast votes to indicate who they would like to follow up with in the afternoon breakout session of one-on-one meetings.

 In the afternoon, it’s not a hack-a-thon.
 It’s a hack-the-challenge statement.
-Based upon paired voting from the morning pitch sessions, we’ll pair each agency with a limited number of tech firms for an afternoon of in-depth problem solving.
+Based upon paired voting from the morning pitch sessions, we’ll pair each agency with a limited number of tech firms for an afternoon of in-depth problem solving through one-on-one meetings.
 You’ll get to know more about the agencies interested in your solution, explore your challenge together and see what public sector experts think.

 The day culminates with an opportunity for agencies and established firms to pick a tech firm (or firms) for a demo/pilot project.
 They will restate their challenge (because maybe you helped an idea evolve) and pick their team.
 Then you spend 3-4 months working together on a demo or pilot project.